-Information Technology is critical infrastructure for modern associations.
-IT Security, or Cybersecurity is the process that protects computer systems and networks from theft or damage as well as from the disruption or misdirection of the services they provide.
+IT Security or cybersecurity is the process that protects computer systems and networks from theft or damage as well as from the disruption or misdirection of the services they provide.
 Here are recommended steps to manage IT security at your organization:

-Risk assessments help identify, estimate, and prioritize risk.
+Risk assessments help identify, estimate and prioritize risk.
 The primary challenge during an IT security risk assessment is to find an acceptable balance between convenience and the confidentiality, integrity, and availability of assets.

-IT policies should clearly address each of the following areas: Acceptable Use, Password Protection, Remote Access, Confidential Data, Mobile Devices, Data Retention, Email, Backup, Contingency Planning, Network Access, Workforce Security, Personal Data Protection, Incident Response, Breach Notification, External Connections, Guest Access, Wireless Access, Network Security, Encryption, Data Processing Agreements and Physical Security.
+IT policies should clearly address each of the following areas: Acceptable Use, Password Protection, Remote Access, Confidential Data, Mobile Devices, Data Retention, Email, Backup, Contingency Planning, Network Access, Workforce Security, Personal Data Protection, Incident Response, Breach Notification, External Connections, Guest Access, Wireless Access, Network Security, Encryption, Data Processing Agreements, and Physical Security.

 Social engineering is the most common threat to cybersecurity in any organization.
-Recent breaches involving high profile accounts at Twitter started with a phone call.
+Recent breaches involving high-profile accounts at Twitter started with a phone call.

 Internal audits should be conducted regularly and results reported to management.
 Since many associations have only a few IT personnel, external resources may be required to conduct a cybersecurity audit.